ibm-watson-data-lab/shopping-list-react-pouchdb/README.md

 Sign up for an [IBM Cloud](https://console.ng.bluemix.net/) account, if you do not already have one.

-Once you are logged in to IBM Cloud, create a new Cloudant instance on the [Cloudant NoSQL DB Bluemix Catalog](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db) page.
+Once you are logged in to IBM Cloud, create a new Cloudant instance on the [Cloudant NoSQL DB IBM Cloud Catalog](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db) page.
 This should take you to a page representing the newly-created service instance.
 Click the "Service credentials" link.
 You should have one set of service credentials listed.
 Click "View credentials" which should show you a JSON object containing your service credentials.
 Copy the value for the `url` key to your clipboard (the value will be in the form of `https://username:password@uniqueid-bluemix.cloudant.com`).

 ## Database and replication setup (UPDATE AS NEEDED)
 1. [Create the remote database](#1-create-the-remote-database)